Frequently Asked Questions

 What is your cultural background?

-My ancestors immigrated to America from England, Lebanon, Ireland, and France sometime in the 1800's.
+My ancestors immigrated to America from England, Lebanon, Syria, Ireland, and France sometime in the 1800's.
 My father is English and Irish, and my mother is half English-French and half Lebanese.

 I grew up in Memphis, Tennessee, where people of color are the majority population.
 The public school I attended from the ages of 13 to 19 reflected the city's demographic.
 I was raised culturally white in a privileged family, but respect, compassion, and humanity for all people of all walks of life was instilled in me at an early age.
 However, implicit/unconscious bias and straight-up racism is built into the framework of being a privileged white person in a southern Black majority city.
 There will always be ongoing work in my heart to dismantle that framework and heal the multi-generational wounds left by hate and oppression.